sheydenreich/threepoint/README.md

 <h3 align="center">threepoint

 <p align="center">
-    Code for modelling the third-order aperture statistics and the
+    Code for modelling the third-order aperture statistics and the natural components of the shear three-point correlation functions

 <!-- TABLE OF CONTENTS -->